Reward charts: what are they?

 Reward charts are tools for changing children’s behaviour.
 They come in several forms, including wall posters and apps.

-Reward charts name or show a positive behaviour or goal you want your child to achieve – for example, saying ‘please’ or setting the table or doing up her own shoelaces.
+Reward charts name or show a positive behaviour or goal you want your child to achieve – for example, saying ‘please’, setting the table or doing up their own shoelaces.

-Your child’s chart records how often he succeeds in his behaviour goals.
+Your child’s chart shows how often your child succeeds in their behaviour goals.
 For example, if you’re using a wall poster, the chart might have spaces for ticks or stickers.
 An app might have stars that pop up on the screen.
-Each time your child does well, he gets ticks or stickers in the spaces or stars in the app.
+Each time your child does well, your child gets ticks or stickers in the spaces or stars in the app.
 A certain number of ticks, stickers or stars adds up to a reward for your child.

 Reward charts are a powerful way of:

 - encouraging behaviour you want, like cleaning teeth without fuss